Phalcode/gamevault-docs/docs/server-docs/user-management.md

 ## Admin Role Recovery

 If you lost your admin permissions due to misconfiguration, you can fix this by using the `SERVER_ADMIN_USERNAME` environment variable.
-Simply set this variable to the username of the user you wish to elevate to admin role.
-Upon server startup, GameVault will automatically grant admin permissions to the specified username provided in this configuration variable.
+Simply set this variable to the username of the user you wish to elevate to the admin role.
+Upon server startup, GameVault will automatically grant admin permissions to the specified username and activate the account.
+Note that this variable only promotes an **existing** user; it never creates a new account.

 ## Admin Password Recovery